rsalmei/about-time/README.md

 ### Accuracy

-This tool supports all versions of python, but in pythons >= `3.3`, the code uses the new `time.perf_counter` to achieve much higher resolution and smaller propagating of errors.
-In older versions, it uses `time.time`.
+`about_time` supports all versions of python, but in pythons >= `3.3` it performs better with much higher resolution and smaller propagating of errors, thanks to the new `time.perf_counter`.
+In older versions, it uses `time.time` as usual.

+## Changelog highlights:
+- 3.0.0: greatly improved the counter/throughput mode, with a single argument and working in real time
+- 2.0.0: feature complete, addition of callable and throughput modes
+- 1.0.0: first public release, context manager mode

 ## License